 Class #07 - Recipe must include a mix and additional ingredients.
 Those ingredients must be in addition to those required on the box.
+AClass #12 is the only class where a mix alone is permissible.

 No bread machine, canned, frozen or packaged bread products may be used.
 This includes no Bisquick except in Classes 07 and 10.